Groom whose bride was killed on wedding night suing driver and the bars and restaurants that served her

 The suit blames the bars for serving a "notably and visibly intoxicated" Komorowski and letting her consume "additional and excessive amounts of alcohol."
 It also alleges the bars allowed her to leave in her "dangerously" intoxicated state and also that she mistakenly drove in the opposite direction of her home "in the stupor of a drunken haze."

-Authorities said she was driving 65 miles per hour when her car crashed into a golf cart carrying the bride, who died, and the groom and three others, who were injured.
+Authorities said she was driving 65 miles per hour when her car crashed into a golf cart carrying the bride, who died, and the groom and two others, who were injured.
+Two others injured in the crash — Benjamin Garrett and Aric's minor nephew, B.G. — are listed as plaintiffs in the lawsuit.

 According to a GoFundMe page set up for Hutchinson after the tragedy, he suffered broken bones, a brain injury and faces a long recovery.